Timeline of atomic models: all atom models in order

 Furthermore, this model paved the way for later developments in atomic theory, such as the Bohr Atomic Model.

-Atomic models, chronology and description of the models of the atomBohr's model of the atom was a modification of Rutherford's model: the atom is like “a microscopic solar system” in which electrons orbit the nucleus.
-Bohr assumed that the electrons moved in circular orbits around the nucleus.
+Atomic models, chronology and description of the models of the atomBohr's atomic model was a modification of Rutherford's model: the atom is like "a microscopic solar system" in which electrons orbit the nucleus.
+Bohr assumed that electrons moved in circular orbits around the nucleus.

-The atomic model proposed by Niels Bohr at the beginning of the 20th century was a significant advance in the understanding of atomic structure and the nature of electronic orbits.
+The atomic model proposed by Niels Bohr at the beginning of the 20th century was a significant advance in the understanding of atomic structure and the nature of electron orbits.

 Discrete energy levels

-Bohr postulated that the electrons in an atom move in discrete, quantized orbits around the nucleus, rather than in continuous motions.
+Bohr postulated that electrons in an atom moved in discrete, quantized orbits around the nucleus, rather than in continuous motions.
 Each orbit corresponded to a specific energy level for the electrons.

-The electrons could not have intermediate energies, which gave rise to the stability of the atoms.
+Electrons could not have intermediate energies, which led to the stability of atoms.

 Absorption and emission of energy

-According to Bohr's atomic model, electrons could absorb or emit energy in the form of quanta (discrete packets of energy) when moving between different energy levels.
+According to Bohr's atomic model, electrons could absorb or emit energy in the form of quanta (discrete packets of energy) by moving between different energy levels.

 When an electron absorbed energy, it jumped to a higher energy level; when it emitted energy, it returned to a lower energy level.

-One of the main achievements of this model was the explanation of the emission and absorption spectra of atoms.
-The spectra were bright or dark lines in the light emitted or absorbed by the atoms.
-Bohr was able to relate the changes in the energy levels of the electrons to the specific lines in the spectra.
+One of the major achievements of this model was the explanation of the emission and absorption spectra of atoms.
+Spectra were bright or dark lines in the light emitted or absorbed by atoms.
+Bohr was able to relate changes in the energy levels of electrons to specific lines in the spectra.

 Model limited to simple atoms

-Although the Bohr Model of the Atomic was successful in explaining certain aspects of atomic spectra and providing a quantitative description of electronic structure, it was applicable primarily to simple atoms with one electron, such as hydrogen.
-He had difficulty explaining more complex atoms and systems with multiple electrons.
+Although the Bohr Model of the Atom was successful in explaining certain aspects of atomic spectra and provided a quantitative description of electronic structure, it was primarily applicable to simple atoms with one electron, such as hydrogen.
+It had difficulty explaining more complex atoms and systems with multiple electrons.

-Bohr introduced the idea that electrons could only exist in certain discrete states of energy, which were related to Planck's constant.
-This laid the foundation for the subsequent formulation of quantum theory.
+Bohr introduced the idea that electrons could only exist in certain discrete energy states, which were related to Planck's constant.
+This laid the groundwork for the later formulation of quantum theory.

 Importance of the model